McAllister-NOAA/REVAMP/README.md

 ```

 #### Sample Metadata File (```-s```)
 This important file links a sample to its metadata.
 At a minimum, users must provide ```Sample``` designations, with ```lat``` and ```long``` recommended. ```Sample``` should be the first column; however, the order of other columns does not matter.
 Sample order (i.e. row order) is used for organizing figures.
 In addition to the controlled vocabulary (below), a user can provide an unlimited number of groupings (applied to visualizations, including NMDS/PCoA encircling) using the column headers from ```group1``` to ```group#```.
 Any columns that do not match the controlled vocabulary or ```group#``` are assigned to metadata and can be discrete or continuous variables (e.g. chemical/physical measurements, other observations).
-Any missing data should be filled in as ```NA```.
+Any missing data should be filled in as "NA".
 Note that while phyloseq can handle missing data, vegan does not calculate evironmental fitting with missing data.
 We recommend that the pipeline is run first with all samples/data columns, followed up with a run to test environmental fitting with the samples with missing metadata and/or metadata columns with missing data removed.

 Controlled vocabulary:
 * ```Sample``` = Sample name identical to the ```X``` in ```X_R1.fastq.gz``` and ```X_R2.fastq.gz``` as found in the reads directory (```-r```).
 All sample names have ```MP_``` appended to the front and have non-alphanumeric characters converted to underscores to avoid programatic errors (e.g. R does not accept row/column headers that start with numbers).